 3. The amending of rules on product liability and data portability and interoperability

 The rules on the liability for any damages resulting from a fault in a connected IoT device or a robot need to be amended.
-This has to occur through changes to the principles set forth in the EU Product Liability Directive since strict liability rules are hard to apply to Internet of Things technologies where a malfunctioning can arise from different connected sources.
+This has to occur through changes to the principles set forth in the EU Product Liability Directive since strict liability rules are hard to apply to the Internet of Things technologies where a malfunctioning can arise from different connected sources.

 According to the European Commission, a possible approach would be to either (i) allocate more responsibilities on market players that generate more risks or have more control on them or (ii) introduce mandatory or voluntary insurance schemes.

-Also, rules on the portability of the data generated by Internet of Things devices which shall be extended to non-personal data and interoperability of such data might be implemented through recommended contractual terms or technical standards facilitating the switch from different suppliers.
+Also, rules on the portability of the data generated by the Internet of Things devices which shall be extended to non-personal data and interoperability of such data might be implemented through recommended contractual terms or technical standards facilitating the switch from different suppliers.

-Such initiatives sound interesting, but if operators need to bear additional costs and risks to market their technologies in Europe, it is likely that customers are going to bear such cost, leading to a potential damage, rather than advantage for them.
+Such initiatives sound interesting, but if operators need to bear additional costs and risks to market their technologies in Europe, it is likely that customers are going to bear such cost, leading to potential damage, rather than an advantage for them.